Curriculum

 Ambulatory

-During ambulatory rotations, residents work in the academic internal medicine clinic with a variety of patients with respect to ages, diseases and health literacy.
-There is an effort to promote graduated autonomy in both complexity of patient illness and the number of patients evaluated by residents.
+Our residency clinic serves a variety of patients with respect to age, diseases and health literacy/socioeconomic status.
+Residents carry their own panels of patients and are able to form lasting relationships with them.
 Residents are given weekly protected administrative time, just as clinicians would receive as part of real-world employment to help manage daily patient care tasks.

 Internal medicine residents geared up with PPE